 Please remember to complete online enrolment and upload a photo, if you are a new student, for your student card.

-See venues listed
+See dates and venues listed

 Welcome to the School of Psychology at the University of Plymouth, and if you are new to the city, welcome to Plymouth.
 You are starting on a fascinating intellectual and academic journey with us, as well as an exciting new stage of your life.
 I hope that you enjoy the journey, and make the most of all the opportunities that the University has to offer.